For Increased Sales Performance

 - Sustained Post-training: the fourth through sixth months after training was completed

-Since actual revenue results cannot be shown (to protect the proprietary information of the organization), results are shown as the percent of improvement compared to the pre-training baseline.
+Since actual revenue results cannot be shown (to protect the proprietary information of the organisation), results are shown as the percent of improvement compared to the pre-training baseline.

 The graph clearly shows that manager coaching has a great impact on performance over and above the impact of training alone.
 While just training the salespeople resulted in a 43% improvement in performance, when manager coaching was added, overall performance improved 67%, a 24% improvement over training alone.
 In addition, as the graph shows, with training alone there was a 6% drop in performance from the Immediate to the Sustained post periods (from 43% to 39%), while there was only a slight drop (less than 2%) with the manager coaching, suggesting that not only did manager coaching improve performance, but it will sustain that performance longer.